SumitKumar-17/KeystoneDB/Readme.md

 Database Management Systems (DBMS) are critical software systems used extensively in almost every software application today.
 Understanding the internal workings of a DBMS, such as parsing SQL queries, executing commands, managing storage, and ensuring data integrity, is essential for computer science students and software developers.

 The motivation behind this project is to practically explore and implement core database concepts, compiler principles, and storage mechanisms from scratch.
-The project "KeystoneDB" aims to provide a hands-on opportunity to deeply understand how databases work internally by designing and implementing a custom DBMS.
+The project "keystoneDB" aims to provide a hands-on opportunity to deeply understand how databases work internally by designing and implementing a custom DBMS.

 ---